GoogleCloudPlatform/terraform-validator/docs/user_guide.md

 You can specify a [service account to impersonate](https://cloud.google.com/iam/docs/impersonating-service-accounts) for all Google API calls with the `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` environment variable.

+### Validating compliance IAM member & binding resources

+Validating compliance for an IAM policy requires the full policy.
+However, the Terraform Provider's IAM member & binding resources only manage a slice of an IAM resource.
+In order to work around this, Terraform Validator fetches the full IAM resource from GCP and merges it with the Terraform resources prior to validation.
+This means that users who are validating IAM member and binding resources need to have permissions to read IAM policies - for example, via the Security Reviewer role.

 ## `terraform-validator validate`

 This command allows you to validate your terraform plan JSON against a specific policy library.